• English

 Please click the course title for the course description and the learning objectives

-101 - Calvin Armerding - Find your lifestyle - English
+101 - Calvin Armerding - Emotions & Their Purpose - English

 Learning objectives:

-103 - Bluvshtein, Marina - Understanding the dreams and the dreamer - English (10 CE)
+103 - Bluvshtein, Marina - Understanding the dream and the dreamer - English

 Learning Objectives:

-1. Participants will identify a central lifestyle metaphor in an individual’s dreams
+1. Participants will identify a central metaphor in an individual’s dreams

-2. Participants explain the dream emotions in terms of an individual movement toward life mastery
+2. Participants will explain the dream emotions in terms of an individual movement from inferiority toward life mastery

-3. Participants will reword the key dream symbols into lifestyle formulation
+3. Participants will reword the key dream symbols into lifestyle strategy

-4. Participants will describe at least one rehearsed in each dream strength useful in solving the upcoming life challenges.
+4. Participants will describe at least one dreamed up strength useful in solving the upcoming life challenges.

 Learning Objectives: